zilishen/documentation/content/nginx/admin-guide/basic-functionality/runtime-control.md

 ---
+description: Understand the NGINX processes that handle traffic, and how to control them at runtime.
+docs: DOCS-379
+doctypes:
+- task
 title: Controlling NGINX Processes at Runtime
-description: Understand the NGINX processes that handle traffic, and how to control them at runtime.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-379"
 ---